MEd, Counseling

 Delivery Format

-The MEd in School Counseling is delivered entirely online, featuring synchronous class sessions typically held in the early evenings, from 4:30pm to 7:00 pm Hawai‘i Standard Time (HST).
+The MEd in School Counseling is a hybrid program with courses delivered online, featuring synchronous class sessions typically held in the early evenings, from 4:30pm to 7:00 pm Hawai‘i Standard Time (HST).
 This format allows for real-time interaction with faculty and peers while providing the flexibility of distance learning.
-Additionally, students are also required to attend two on-campus sessions, generally held on Saturdays at the program’s start and end.
+Additionally, students are also required to complete in-person practicum and internships at Hawai‘i school sites.
+Students are also required to attend in-person full-day sessions at the University of Hawai‘i at Mānoa twice each year, typically on Saturdays.
 These on-campus sessions provide valuable face-to-face interaction and networking opportunities.

 Coursework

 The Master of Education in School Counseling program consists of 48 credit hours of coursework, designed to provide comprehensive training in school counseling theory, practice, and research.
 The curriculum is aligned with the American School Counselor Association (ASCA) National Model and meets Hawai‘i State licensure requirements.
-A list of the courses can be found in the Student Handbook.
+A list of the courses can be found in the School Counseling Program Student Handbook.

 Professional Development: In addition to coursework, students are expected to engage in ongoing professional development activities, including attendance at workshops, conferences, and participation in professional organizations.